nodepen/nodes/README.md

 In `apps/rhino-compute-server`, modify the values at the top of `Endpoints/GrasshopperEndpoints.cs`.

+For production systems, it is bad practice (and dangerous) to commit personal access tokens in this way.
+But so long as its for your locally running and disposable Speckle server, this is acceptable for local NodePen development.

 At this point, you may leave your Speckle server running and continue onto the next section.

 ### Development Environment